barchart/marketdata-api-js/docs/content/quick_start.md

 ### From Node.js

 Running the SDK in Node.js is identical to running it in a web browser -- with one exception.
-You need to provide a *WebSocketAdapterFactory* to the *Connection.connect* function.
-Connect as follows:
+You need to provide a *WebSocketAdapterFactory* to the *Connection.connect* function, as follows:

 ```js
 const Connection = require('@barchart/marketdata-api-js/lib/connection/Connection');